Renzo Zorzi: Formula Three

-The son of a miner, Renzo Zorzi was born in Ziano di Fiemme, Trentino, near the Austrian border.
+The son of a miner, Zorzi was born in Ziano di Fiemme, Trentino, near the Austrian border.
 He became an engineer with Pirelli, and began his motor racing career in 1972, driving a Tecno for Scuderia Mirabella in Italian Formula Three.
 He debuted at Monza on 3 September, where he failed to qualify for the final.

-He competed more regularly the following year, initially with a Brabham BT38C, and then with a Quasar, finishing 12th at Vallelunga, before finishing 13th at Casale with the Brabham.
+Zorzi competed more regularly the following year, initially with a Brabham BT38C, and then with a Quasar, finishing 12th at Vallelunga, before finishing 13th at Casale with the Brabham.
 He then managed 10th at Misano driving a Branca, before his best result of the season, sixth place at Varano in a Brabham BT35.

-In 1974, he campaigned a GRD 374 for Scuderia Mirabella, with Giorgio Francia as his team-mate.
+In 1974, Zorzi campaigned a GRD 374 for Scuderia Mirabella, with Giorgio Francia as his team-mate.
 With this car he began to achieve better results, starting with sixth place at Casale and fifth at Monza beating Francia, before fifth place at Monaco driving a March 743.
 Back in the GRD, he managed 13th at the Nürburgring in a race won by Francia, followed by fifth again at Casale and sixth at Monza.
 He finished tenth in the championship.

 For 1975, Zorzi helped to develop a Formula Three engine for Lancia, built by the Repetto company.
 This was fitted to his GRD 374, replacing the original Ford engine, and with the GRD-Lancia he finished third at Varano, his first podium finish.
 As he was still without a win in the Italian category, it was a surprise when he won the European Formula Three Monaco Grand Prix support race in May, having qualified second to Larry Perkins and won heat two by eleven seconds.
 In a chaotic final, he gained two places when Tony Brise and Alex Ribeiro collided in front of him, and finished second on the track, 21 seconds behind Conny Andersson.
 When Andersson was penalised a minute for a jump start, Zorzi inherited the victory, just 0.89 seconds ahead of the Safir of Patrick Nève.

-Back in the Italian championship, he subsequently finished seventh at Vallelunga, and sixth at Mugello.
+Back in the Italian championship, Zorzi subsequently finished seventh at Vallelunga, and sixth at Mugello.
 In the European category, he achieved two sixth places at the Nürburgring and the Ring Djursland in Denmark.
 But his Monaco success had provided the impetus for a step towards Formula One before the end of the 1975 season.